Last Updated on

 Flavour Profile of Spice

-Asafoedita is a very pungent, bitter and heavy spice when uncooked or in raw form.
-It smells almost like sulfur.
+It is a bitter and heavy spice when uncooked or in raw form, smelling almost like sulfur.

 The taste considerably changes when added and cooked in a dish to replicate the taste and smell of garlic and onions.